Economy of Albania: Tertiary sector

+The European Commission estimated that the illegal drug trade in Albania accounts for 2.6% of its economy as of 2016–2017, much higher than in Western economies such as France, Italy, Germany and the United Kingdom, where the weight of the drug industry in national production fluctuates from 0.07% to 0.19%.

 Infrastructure

 Transport

-Tirana International Airport is the 7th busiest airport in the Balkans, handling over 5,2 million passengers per year in 2022.
+Tirana International Airport is the 7th busiest airport in the Balkans, handling over 5.2 million passengers per year in 2022.

 Transport has undergone significant changes in the past two decades, vastly modernising the infrastructure.
 Improvements to the road infrastructure, rail, urban, and airport transport have all led to a vast improvement in transportation.
 These upgrades have played a key role in supporting Albania's economy, which in the past decade has come to rely heavily on the construction industry.

 Albania's motorway network has been extensively modernised throughout the 2000s and part of it is still under construction.
 There are a total of 3 major motorways in Albania: the A1, A2, and A3.
 When all corridors are completed, Albania will have an estimated 759 kilometers of highway linking it with all its neighbouring countries.
 The Tirana International Airport Nënë Tereza is the main port of entry for air travellers to the country.
 The airport is named after the Albanian Roman Catholic nun and missionary Mother Teresa.
 It has seen a dramatic rise in passenger numbers and aircraft movements since the early 1990s.
 Today, the Airport handles over 5.2 million passengers per year.
 In April 2021, Kukës Airport became operational in the north, serving first flights only to Istanbul and Zurich.
 In 2022, new destinations were announced, including Vienna, Basel/Mulhouse, and Memmingen.
 Furthermore, Albania plans to build two other airports in the south, which will mainly serve the tourism industry.

 The location of Durrës makes its port the busiest in Albania and among the largest in the Adriatic and Ionian Seas.

 The busiest and largest seaport is the Port of Durrës.
 As of 2014, the port ranks as one of the largest passenger ports on the Adriatic and Ionian Sea, with an annual passenger volume of approximately 1.5 million.
 Other seaports include Vlorë, Sarandë, and Shëngjin.
 The ports serve an extensive system of ferries connecting numerous islands and coastal cities in addition to ferry lines to several cities in Croatia, Greece, and Italy.

 The railways in Albania are administered by the national railway company Hekurudha Shqiptare (HSH).
 The railway system was extensively promoted by the totalitarian regime of Enver Hoxha, during which time the use of private transport was effectively prohibited.
 Since the collapse of the former regime, there has been a considerable increase in car ownership and bus usage.
 Whilst some of the country's roads are still in very poor condition, there have been other developments (such as the construction of a motorway between Tirana and Durrës) that have taken much traffic away from the railways.